ideal-lab5/idn-sdk/solochain/README.md

 # Drand example implementation

-This example demonstrates how to integrate the Drand pallet into a Substrate blockchain.
+This is a testbed for the trustless drand bridge.

 ## Getting Started